janis-commerce/client-settings/README.md

 A package to handle client settings.
 This package allows you to declare all the settings available for each entity of your service.

 It also provides you with a class to easily get the settings value per client, with a fallback in the default values you have previously defined.
-You have many other tools to help you, like two APIs to get and update the settings, sample schemas for them, hooks for [sls-helper](https://www.npmjs.com/package/sls-helper) and [sls-helper-plugin-janis](https://www.npmjs.com/package/sls-helper-plugin-janis), also uses Client data from [client-creator](https://www.npmjs.com/package/@janiscommerce/client-creator), etc.
+You have many other tools to help you, like two APIs to get and update the settings, sample schemas for them, hooks for [sls-helper](https://www.npmjs.com/package/sls-helper) and [sls-helper-plugin-janis](https://www.npmjs.com/package/sls-helper-plugin-janis).

 ## Installation
 ```sh